emaloney/CleanroomLogger/README.md

 ##### XcodeLogConfiguration

-Ideally suited for live viewing during development, the [`XcodeLogConfiguration`](https://rawgit.com/emaloney/CleanroomLogger/asl-free/Documentation/API/Classes/XcodeLogConfiguration.html) takes into account the runtime environment in order to configure CleanroomLogger for use within Xcode.
+Ideally suited for live viewing during development, the [`XcodeLogConfiguration`](https://rawgit.com/emaloney/CleanroomLogger/asl-free/Documentation/API/Classes/XcodeLogConfiguration.html) examines the runtime environment to optimize CleanroomLogger for use within Xcode.

 `XcodeLogConfiguration` takes into account:

-- Whether or not the new Unified Logging System is available; it is only available as of iOS 10.0, macOS 10.12, tvOS 10.0, and watchOS 3.0.
+- Whether or not the new Unified Logging System (also known as "OSLog") is available; it is only available as of iOS 10.0, macOS 10.12, tvOS 10.0, and watchOS 3.0.
 By default, logging falls back to `stdout` and `stderr` whenever Unified Logging is unavailable.

-- The value of the `OS_ACTIVITY_MODE` environment variable; when it is set to "`disable`", attempts to log via the Unified Logging System appear to be silently ignored.
+- The value of the `OS_ACTIVITY_MODE` environment variable; when it is set to "`disable`", attempts to log via the OSLog appear to be silently ignored.
 In such cases, log output is echoed to `stdout` and `stderr` to ensure that messages are visible in Xcode.

 - The `severity` of the message.
 For UNIX-friendly behavior, `.verbose`, `.debug` and `.info` messages are directed to the `stdout` stream of the running process, while `.warning` and `.error` messages are sent to `stderr`.